hasura/learn-graphql/tutorials/mobile/android-apollo/tutorial-site/content/intro-to-graphql.md

   to build lots of cool tools to explore & visualise your API or create IDE plugins that autocomplete your GraphQL queries and even do "codegen".
 We'll understand this in more detail later!
+- **Predictable-request**: One of the main benefits is clients have the ability to dictate exactly what they need from the server, and receive that data in a predictable way.

+## GraphQL disadvantages

+- **Error codes**: One disadvantage is queries always return a HTTP status code of 200, regardless of whether or not that query was successful.
+If your query is unsuccessful, your response JSON will have a top-level errors key with associated error messages and stacktrace.
+This can make it much more difficult to do error handling and can lead to additional complexity for things like monitoring.

 Here's a quick chart to show you the GraphQL analogs of typical REST-ish terms: